1. Decide If You're Ready to Go Back to School

 What will you do with your education?

-Is cost an issue?
-Online courses can cost much less than traditional courses.
+- Is cost an issue?
+Online courses have different costs than traditional courses.

 - 8 Tips for a Successful College Visit by Allen Grove